shellytalis/policy-model-tutorial/textAssets.md

 Number 23 - this.my_feedback_is - describes the content of the placeholder of the input

 Number 24 - this.my_name_is - describes the content of the placeholder of the input

+Number 25 - this.writeComment - describes the content of the button

+Number 26 - this.submitComment - describes the content of the button

+Number 27 - this.my_comment_is - describes the content of the placeholder of the input